 Stage 2 Prognosis

 The survival rate for those with Stage 2 Mesothelioma is considered above average.
 According to American Cancer Society (ACS), stage 2 victims can expect a life expectancy, on average, of about 18 months.
-Keep in mind though, that these statistics are not set in stone and each individual’s life expectancy may vary.
-While some patients may be given a life expectancy of 18 months, they may go on to live several years.
+These statistics are not set in stone and each individual’s life expectancy can vary.
+While some patients may be given a life expectancy of 18 months, they may go on to live many years.

 Remember, if you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, there is a good chance you qualify for significant compensation.
 Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the leading asbestos and mesothelioma attorneys in your area.